tomr-ninja/coach/README.md

 ### Artifact

 An artifact is a baby of the model and the data.
-It can be literally anything; the only requirement is that it must be created at /output/{fingerprint}/ folder, where the fingerprint is a SHA256 hash of the model digest and the data chunks' hashes (sorted in ascending order).
+It can be literally anything; the only requirement is that the model must write it to `/output`.
+Coach automatically maps `/output` to a host directory named after the artifact fingerprint — a SHA256 hash of the model digest and the data chunks' hashes (sorted in ascending order).
+So from the model's perspective, you simply write to `/output`; coach handles the `{fingerprint}/` subfolder on the host.

 ## Running with S3 data